matfrei/cheatsheets/virtualenv.md

-# Cheatsheet for pythons virtualenv package
+# Cheatsheet for managing virtual environments using pythons virtualenv package

 ## Create a new virtual environment using virtualenv
 ```